-Lawns are supposed to be a bright, rich shade of green, with the exception of some specialty varieties.
+We all want to achieve beautiful, lush green lawns.
+After all, the ideal grass is supposed to be a rich shade of green, with the exception of some specialty varieties.
 Sometimes, though, things go wrong, and your lawn fades or turns unnatural, unappealing colors.
 If your grass is starting to go brown out of season, or is turning a strange shade of pink, the problem may just be a fungal infection.
 Here are the four most common lawn fungi and how to get rid of them.

 Lawn rust is caused by the fungus puccina.
 It starts as orange dots on blades of grass, eventually spreading and darkening into a darker orangish-red color.
 In the latest stages of lawn rust infection, blades of grass look like they’ve been shredded or cut vertically.

 The best way to treat lawn rust is to prevent it altogether.
 A well-kept, healthy lawn will be more resistant to diseases and fungus, so taking good care of your lawn can do wonders.
 However, once you have lawn rust there are a few options to consider.

 If the infection is in the early stages, your lawn may be able to recover on its own.
 Make sure your lawn has plenty of water and fertilize it with high nitrogen fertilizer.
 Watering your lawn in the morning, so it has plenty of time to absorb into the soil before the sun burns it off, is also helpful.